daattali/beautiful-jekyll/_posts/2020-02-26-oram-square-root-and-tree-based.md

 There are two operations that need to be defined before we explain how read and write protocols work.

 The **GET** operation takes as input a virtual memory address i and obtains $tag_i$ and finds the tag in RAM through an interactive binary search.
 This is possible because the RAM is sorted by tags.
-In other words, it asks the server for the item stored at location N/2 (assume N is even) decrypts it and compares its tag with $tag_i$.
-If $tag_i$ is less than the tag of item ORAM[N/2], then it asks for the item at location N/4; else it asks for the item at location 3N/4; and so on.
+In other words, it asks the server for the item stored at location $N/2$ (assume $N$ is even) decrypts it and compares its tag with $tag_i$.
+If $tag_i$ is less than the tag of item $ORAM[N/2]$, then it asks for the item at location $N/4$; else it asks for the item at location $3N/4$; and so on.

 Once the item with $tag_i$ has been fetched from ORAM, the CPU decrypts it locally.
 It then re-encrypts item i (possibly to something different) and asks the memory to store it at the same location.
 The **PUT** operation takes as input a virtual memory address and a value $v$ to be inserted in that location.
 It first calls GET(i) as above and then encrypts $v$ and stores it at the same location from which GET(i) returned the search result.
 For the sake of simplicity, we also define another operation **FETCH** that takes a physical address in the ORAM as an argument and just returns its contents.